company_rules.yaml

 Custom Analysis Rules

-Define organization-specific policies in YAML, JSON, or TOML.
-Custom rules produce structured signals with line numbers and evidence, same as built-ins.
+Define organization-specific policies in YAML.
+Custom rules produce structured signals with rule IDs, source spans, and matching evidence — same shape as built-ins.

-Rules are pattern-matching only—no code execution, no external calls.
-The rule engine validates against an embedded JSON Schema (IDE autocomplete works offline).
+Rules are pattern-matching only — no code execution, no external calls.
+The engine validates each rule's shape and predicate at load time; the generated JSON Schema drives offline IDE autocomplete against /schemas/v1/custom_rules.schema.json.

 Basic Example